ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> elastic_strain = solution.elastic_strain()
     >>> plastic_strain = solution.plastic_strain()

-A strain result corresponds to a tensor field.
-To obtain the scalar components of this field, such as the shear xy-strains, access the following subresult:
+A ``Strain`` result object corresponds to a tensor field.
+To obtain the scalar components of this field, such as the shear xy-strains, access the subresult:

 .. code:: python